 - The edges of the mattress are encased in supportive foam that reinforces the structure and durability of the mattress.

-- Saatva incorporates memory foam, while Nolah uses a proprietary foam.
+- Saatva incorporates memory foam, while Nolah uses a proprietary foam that resembles memory foam but is more responsive and doesn’t trap heat.

 - Nolah is more temperature neutral throughout, though Saatva’s springs also help with airflow.